being different makes a difference

 “So many girls on the spectrum fall through the cracks and my painting, The Blue Haired Girl, says that being different makes a difference”.

-As a role model and advocate for young women and girls on the autism spectrum, Emma’s vision is to spread more awareness about girls and young women with ASD.
+As a role model and advocate for young women and girls on the spectrum, Emma’s vision is to spread more awareness about young women, and girls with ASD.
 She wants to encourage acceptance at school, at tertiary education and in the workplace and to celebrate their difference.